tdhopper/ultratall-ultralight/MAIN.md

 ### Sleeping quilt and mat

 I use a custom quilt made by [Goosefeet Gear](https://goosefeetgear.com/).
 It is overstuffed with 850 FP DownTek, in 1.75" vertical baffles.
 There are snaps and a drawstring to create a footbox.
 Goosefeet sized it based on some measurements I gave them, and I am extremely happy with it.
-It weighs 1.5 lbs.
+It weighs 1.5 lbs and packs into a 5L stuff sack.
 It cost me $395 in 2014.

 I use a [Gossamer Gear Airbeam Sleeper](http://gossamergear.com/air-beam-sleepers.html) inflatable pad in the wide, torso length size.
 It cost me about $100 in 2014.
 It weights 0.9 pounds.
 I sometimes carry a 3 oz foam pad for extra insulation.